tanmaysinghx/ts-auth-service-1625/README.md

 ## Overview

-This project is an authentication service built using Node.js, Express, and Prisma.
-It handles user registration, login, token management, and more.
+This project is an authentication service built using Node.js, Express, Typescript and Prisma.
+It handles user registration, login, change-password, token management, OTP verification and more.

 ## Prerequisites